What to tell employees and how to keep your staff in place when closing a business?

 This doesn’t need to be a big, fancy event, but offering them incentives to remain during the sale is very important.

-You should hold a store meeting with all employees and let them know that the store will be closing.
+Best way to tell is by holding a store meeting with all employees and bringing to their notice that the store will be closing.

 At that time, you also want to make it clear that you will be offering a severance package.